Alan Guthrie: 'One thing' with Peter Beach.

 Many of our welfare units obviously incorporate toilets.
 If you send a service van to empty and maintain them, what is its carbon footprint and how many miles has it travelled?
 Even if it’s an electric vehicle, there must be an element of carbon somewhere in the supply chain.
 It’s not ‘net zero’.

-Working in collaboration with the Grantham Centre for Sustainable Futures at the University of Sheffield, Genquip Groundhog is developing a comprehensive set of environmental data covering our entire product range, relating to the three emissions scopes and guided by the international standard ISO14067.
+Working in collaboration with the Grantham Centre for Sustainable Futures at the University of Sheffield, Groundhog is developing a comprehensive set of environmental data covering our entire product range, relating to the three emissions scopes and guided by the international standard ISO14067.

 This has involved obtaining data from our own operations relating to direct emissions from fuel used in manufacturing processes, in purchasing electricity and other emissions from our entire supply chain, including information from outside suppliers.